 Everything must be up to code before you have a tenant in the house.
 Period.
 If it’s not, make it up to code.

-In particular, you need to make sure the wiring, plumbing, heating, and roof are all “problem-free”, and that they’ve been upgraded or updated within the past 10 years.
-I’ve seen more problems with those three things than anything else, and you are putting yourself (lawsuit), and your tenant at risk if they aren’t in good working condition.
+In particular, you need to make sure the wiring, plumbing, heating, and roof are all “problem-free” and that they’ve been upgraded or updated within the past ten years.
+I’ve seen more problems with those three things than anything else, and you are putting yourself (lawsuit) and your tenant at risk if they aren’t in good working condition.

 And whatever you do, make sure there are no mold problems.
 Don’t just assume there aren’t.
 You need to test the house and document it.
 Mold can kill–literally.

 Of course, you may want to walk away from a property because it might be cost-prohibitive to bring everything up to code.
-Before you buy a rental property and get a tenant, do your due diligence on the home.
+Before buying a rental property and getting a tenant, do your due diligence on the home.
 It’s worth the time and effort.

 2. Have written contracts in place

-Find a lawyer and pay his/her fee.
+Find a lawyer and pay their fee.
 Trust me; it’s worth it.
-You can’t just tell your tenant, “You break it, you buy it”.
+You can’t just tell your tenant, “You break it; you buy it.”
 You need to have a written rental contract and lease in place.